dragoncoder047/aelith/LORE.md

 In order to open the door to the next section of the filesystem, the computer is able to identify the problem - that more memory is required.
 That's when the computer remembers that the second type of continuation trap that you have is able to forcibly duplicate memory if the original is missing, meaning you can duplicate as much of it as you want.
 This won't get you any closer to learning more about the rest of unallocated memory space though, as this simply duplicates the garbage stored in the original and doesn't reveal anything new.
 You go back to the last place where you had memory available, use the continuations to glitch out the doors, and duplicate it repeatedly until you have enough to reach the button that activates the next door.

 Further down into the depths of the filesystem you discover that there has been some decay -- the computer does not know what caused it -- and some parts have fallen out.
-Thankfully you can use continuations to be able to retrieve the missing pieces (along with another continuation trap)
+Thankfully you can use continuations to be able to retrieve the missing pieces (along with another continuation trap) and

 ---

 ENDING

-From the puzzle pieces of memory you have obtained,
+From the puzzle pieces of memory you have obtained, -->

 </details>